By-Laws of the Association

 G. The Board of Directors shall hold meetings at such times as it may determine and such special meetings that may be called as stipulated in Article V. Voting members of the Board of Directors shall be notified by mail sixty (60) days prior to a meeting of the Board as to the time, place, and full text of the agenda items to be considered.

-H. The Board of Directors may hold teleconferences from time to time as deemed necessary to provide continuity in achieving CYA business on matters approved by the Board at the preceding annual meeting that do not require a vote the full Board.
+H. The Board of Directors may hold teleconferences from time to time as deemed necessary to provide continuity in achieving CYA business on matters approved by the Board at the preceding annual meeting that do not require a vote of the full Board.

 I. At each Annual Meeting, the Board of Directors shall submit an annual report to the membership of the Association.